Property: Theories

 Communal property systems describe ownership as belonging to the entire social and political unit.
 Common ownership in a hypothetical communist society is distinguished from primitive forms of common property that have existed throughout history, such as Communalism and primitive communism, in that communist common ownership is the outcome of social and technological developments leading to the elimination of material scarcity in society.

 Corporate systems describe ownership as being attached to an identifiable group with an identifiable responsible individual.
 The Roman property law was based on such a corporate system.
 In a well-known paper that contributed to the creation of the field of law and economics in the late 1960s, the American scholar Harold Demsetz described how the concept of property rights makes social interactions easier:

 In the world of Robinson Crusoe, property rights play no role.
 Property rights are an instrument of society and derive their significance from the fact that they help a man form those expectations which he can reasonably hold in his dealings with others.
 These expectations find expression in society's laws, customs, and more.
 An owner of property rights possesses the consent of fellowmen to allow him to act in particular ways.
 An owner expects the community to prevent others from interfering with his actions, provided that these actions are not prohibited in the specifications of his rights.

 — Harold Demsetz (1967), "Toward a Theory of property Rights", The American Economic Review 57(2), p.
 347.

 Different societies may have other theories of property for differing types of ownership.
 For example, Pauline Peters argued that property systems are not isolable from the social fabric, and notions of property may not be stated as such but instead may be framed in negative terms: for example, the taboo system among Polynesian peoples.

 Property in philosophy

 In medieval and Renaissance Europe the term "property" essentially referred to land.
 After much rethinking, land has come to be regarded as only a special case of the property genus.
 This rethinking was inspired by at least three broad features of early modern Europe: the surge of commerce, the breakdown of efforts to prohibit interest (then called "usury"), and the development of centralized national monarchies.

 Ancient philosophy

-Urukagina, the king of the Sumerian city-state Lagash, established the first laws that forbade compelling the sale of property.

-The Bible in Leviticus 19:11 and 19:13 states that the Israelites are not to steal.

 Aristotle, in Politics, advocates "private property".
-He argues that self-interest leads to neglect of the commons. "[T]hat which is common to the greatest number has the least care bestowed upon it.
-Everyone thinks chiefly of his own, hardly at all of the common interest, and only when he is himself concerned as an individual."
+He argues that self-interest leads to neglect of the commons.